 - Multi-business-unit architecture review

-- Implementation of fixes (separate engagement)
+- Implementation of fixes (separate engagement — see Pardot Optimization service)

 A B2B SaaS with 80K prospects, 15 Engagement Studio programs, 3+ integrations, $2M annual marketing-sourced pipeline, Pardot in place 2–4 years.
 In a recent audit at this profile, a single finding — sync queue silent overflow during high-import periods — accounted for 17% of MQLs never reaching Salesforce, equivalent to $340K of pipeline impact in the prior year.
 The audit cost $5,000.